Urban planning in ancient Egypt: Deir el-Medina

-The workmen's village at Deir el-Medina, located in a valley on the west bank of the Nile across from Thebes, was first constructed under Thutmose I of the Nineteenth Dynasty to house the workers who worked on the tombs in the nearby Valley of the Kings during the New Kingdom.
+The workmen's village at Deir el-Medina, located in a valley on the west bank of the Nile across from Thebes, was first constructed under Thutmose I of the Eighteenth Dynasty to house the workers who worked on the tombs in the nearby Valley of the Kings during the New Kingdom.
 The village is surrounded by a thin mudbrick wall and built around a central street.
 Houses were connected at the sides, sharing walls for building and space efficiency.
 It is possible that entire blocks of houses were covered by a single roof.

 The original village had 20 houses, probably supporting a population of about 100 people.
 The village was expanded once under Thutmose III, and when the workers returned to Deir el-Medina after the reign of Akhenaten, during which they were transferred to Amarna, the village was expanded again and formed nine distinct quarters.
 At its largest point, Deir el-Medina contained 120 houses and probably about 600 inhabitants.